 The artist has permission from a building to produce a pop-up gallery exhibition of their work and that of other curated artists, and requires funds to pay for rental and display cases for the show.

-Applications are due by 5 PM on Monday, June 24, 2019.
+Applications are due by 11:59 PM on Sunday, June 20, 2021.
 Applicants will be notified of the status of their applications by mid-July.
 We require awardees to accept their Quick Grant by replying to the offer email within 5 business days.
-Grant checks and agreements will be disbursed within 45 days of award acceptance of the grant.
+Grant checks and agreements will be disbursed within 45 days of awardee acceptance of the grant.
 This may be different for individuals who are utilizing an alternative funding option.
 For example: If an individual awardee is utilizing the partial payment and reimbursement model, they will need to front some costs and then submit itemized receipts for reimbursement.
-Again, funding models will be determined by RALSD and applicant before disbursement of funds.
+Again, funding models will be determined by Rising Arts Leaders San Diego and awardee before disbursement of funds.

-For awardees with fiscal sponsors, it is up to the sponsor to decide how and when to disburse funds to the awardee – however it must be disbursed in a timely manner for the awardee to complete all financial reporting and reimbursement needs before December 1, 2019.
-Failure of an organization to disburse funds to awardees will result in the organization being blacklisted from receiving future Quick Grants.
+For awardees with fiscal sponsors, it is up to the sponsor to decide how and when to disburse funds to the awardee – however it must be disbursed in a timely manner for the awardee to complete all financial reporting and reimbursement needs before November 15, 2021.
+Failure of an organization to disburse funds to awardees will result in disqualification from receiving future Quick Grants.

-The sponsor and/or individual is responsible for ensuring that the awardee(s) complete the experience(s) and/or project(s) as described in the proposal(s) and complete all reporting requirements as described below.
+Awardees are responsible for ensuring that the experience(s) and/or project(s) are completed as described in the proposal(s).
+Awardees must complete all reporting requirements as described below as well.

-Each awardee who receives a RALSD Quick Grant is required to submit the following within 30 days of completing the experience/project:
+Each awardee who receives a Rising Arts Leaders San Diego Quick Grant is required to submit the following within 30 days of completing the experience/project:

-Attention: Failure to submit the narrative report and financial report within 30 days of project/experience completion will negatively impact the organization’s and/or awardee’s future funding proposals for RALSD Quick Grants.
+Attention: Failure to submit these reports and reflections within 30 days of project/experience completion will negatively impact the organization’s and/or awardee’s future funding proposals for Rising Arts Leaders San Diego Quick Grants.

-Formatting: Include applicant name, and “RALSD Quick Grant 2019 Summer.”
+Formatting: Include applicant name, and “Rising Arts Leaders San Diego Quick Grant 2021 Summer.”
 Please make sure your formatting is legible, organized, and concise.